IB Diploma Schools in Florida: Mean Scores

 - The percentage of candidates who earned the IB diploma; and

-- The mean (or average) of the IB Diploma class.
+- The mean (or average) score of the IB Diploma class.

 The IB Diploma curriculum requires students to choose subject courses from groups that include math, science, literature, language, business, and the arts.
 Some schools don’t offer standard and high level courses in every subject so request a list to determine if courses in the area your child excels are offered at the high level because every IB Diploma candidate must take 3 subject tests at the higher level.
 Many colleges in fact give credit to any student that earns a 4 or higher on an IB test so many freshman enter college with credits.

 The standard courses are typically yearlong while the higher level courses are two years in length.

 The IB program has grown rapidly in the United States, especially in the public school system because the program is broad-based and academically sound.
 Any school that adopts the program needs to be commended as they are raising the academic standards of the school: a student that earns the IB diploma – no matter the score – has successfully studied 3 subject areas at a standard level and 3 subject areas at a high level (comparable to an AP level).
 By contrast, a high school diploma does not require any subject area to be studied at the AP level.
 Therefore, first and foremost the earning of an IB diploma is a great achievement.

 Approximately 80% of the worldwide candidates earn the IB diploma but only 70% of the candidates in the US earn the IB diploma.
 There are two factors to consider in this rate: the student and the school.
 School success rates vary and although important, the rate needs to be interpreted with caution because the trend is also important: Is the school on an upward or downward trend or consistently producing the same pass rate?For example, if a school has a 60% pass rate year after year, then questions need to be asked regarding how candidates are chosen and being prepared.
 Those reporting pass rates of 90% or higher need to be commended.